- Ease of Use

 Now that we’ve discussed some of the core features of the StockTwits platform, let’s discuss it’s viability as a trading tool.

 At its core, StockTwits is a social network designed specifically for traders.
 Traders can follow each other, share/like/repost messages, and more.
 Unlike Twitter, this community is designed specifically for traders and it shows.
 Traders can add watch lists, tag their messages as bullish or bearish, and utilize a variety of convenient features.

-That said, StockTwits is a free community where traders can post whatever they want.
+That said, StockTwits is a free community where traders can post whatever they want (similar to InvestorsHub).
 For that reason, you run into three main issues: